NasKar2/freenas-iocage-plex/README.md

 TORRENTS_LOCATION will set the location of your torrent files, in this example /mnt/v1/torrents

 PLEX_TYPE needs to be set to plexpass or plex depending on which version you want.
+I recommend plex as the plexpass version is a beta.

 ```